Skip to main content

 • From $160/user/month (billed annually)

 Kareo Clinical is an EHR platform specifically designed to cater to the unique needs of independent medical practices.
-Offering intuitive navigation and a streamlined approach to patient care, it aligns perfectly with our 'best for' statement.
+Offering intuitive navigation and a streamlined approach to patient care.

 Pros and cons